SelenaChoUtah/CS6350/DecisionTree/EnsembleLearning/README.md

 Adaboost and Bagging How-TO

-Within the main file change either T of num_trees for the number of iterations you want to do Comment in/out whichever function you want to run - super high-tech, I know
+Inside the main file, change either variables **T** or **num_trees** for the number of iterations you want to do

+**Comment in/out whichever function you want to run - super high-tech, I know **

 # Number of AdaBoost iterations
 T = 500